Who is eligible?

 How do I become a member?

-a) If you are new to running, and do not belong to a UKA club: You can join the BMAF club in your area.
+a) If you are new to athletics, a set of disciplines which includes jumping, throwing and running, and do not belong to a UKA club: You can join the BMAF club in your area.
 If their constitution allows it, the BMAF club will affiliate you to the UKA (the governing body for Athletics in the UK) as well.
 This will cost you the Club Fee plus the UKA registration fee.
 You will have two membership numbers.
 Your UKA registration number, and your Masters Area Club number.
 You may need both of these numbers when entering events.

 b) If you already belong to a UKA Club: You can additionally join the BMAF club in your area.
 This will cost a lesser fee as you are already Affiliated to the UKA.
 This additional membership does not affect your 1st/2nd claim membership of UKA clubs.

 The steps to join an area club may vary slightly according to the club, including doing them online, but in summary they consist of the following:

 - Provide personal information and contact details plus athletics interests